 Premium/Discount Risk.
 The NAV of the Fund's shares will generally fluctuate with changes in the market value of the Fund's securities holdings.
 The market prices of Fund shares will generally fluctuate in accordance with changes in the Fund's NAV and supply and demand of shares on the secondary market.
-It cannot be predicted whether Fund shares will trade below, at or above their NAV.
+It cannot be predicted whether Fund shares will trade below (at a discount), at or above (at a premium) their NAV.
 As a result, shareholders of the Fund may pay more than NAV when purchasing shares and receive less than NAV when selling Fund shares.
 This risk is heightened in times of market volatility or periods of steep market declines.
-In such market conditions, market or stop-loss orders to sell the ETF shares may be executed at market prices that are significantly below NAV.
-Price differences may be due, in part, to the fact that supply and demand forces at work in the secondary trading market for shares may be closely related to, but not identical to, the same forces influencing the prices of the securities held by the Fund trading individually.
+In such market conditions, market or stop-loss orders to sell the Fund shares may be executed at market prices that are significantly below NAV.
+Price differences may be due, in part, to the fact that supply and demand forces at work in the secondary trading market for shares may be closely related to, but not identical to, the same forces influencing the prices of the securities held of the Fund trading individually.
 The market prices of Fund shares may deviate significantly from the NAV of the shares during periods of market volatility or if the Fund's holdings are or become more illiquid.
 Disruptions to creations and redemptions may result in trading prices that differ significantly from the Fund's NAV.
 In addition, market prices of Fund shares may deviate significantly from the NAV if the number of Fund shares outstanding is smaller or if there is less active trading in Fund shares.
 Investors purchasing and selling Fund shares in the secondary market may not experience investment results consistent with those experienced by those creating and redeeming directly with the Fund.

 Secondary Market Trading Risk.
 Investors buying or selling shares in the secondary market will normally pay brokerage commissions, which are often a fixed amount and may be a significant proportional cost for investors buying or selling relatively small amounts of shares.
 In addition, secondary market investors will incur the cost of the difference between the price that an investor is willing to pay for shares (the bid price) and the price at which an investor is willing to sell shares (the ask price).
-This difference in bid and ask prices is often referred to as the "spread" or "bid/ask spread."
-The bid/ask spread, which increases the cost of purchasing and selling Fund shares, varies over time for shares based on trading volume and market liquidity, and is generally lower if the Fund's shares have more trading volume and market liquidity and higher if the Fund's shares have little trading volume and market liquidity.
-Increased market volatility may cause increased bid/ask spreads.
+This difference in bid and ask prices is often referred to as the "spread" or "bid-ask spread."
+The bid-ask spread varies over time for shares based on trading volume and market liquidity, and is generally lower if the Fund's shares have more trading volume and market volatility may cause increased bid-ask spreads.